ikarienator/study-notes/statistical-mechanics-01.md

     K_j &= C\exp(-\beta E_j)
 \end{align*}$$

-where $C$ is an arbitrary coefficient.
+where $C$ is an coefficient that can be determined later.
 This gives us a close form of the distribution of $K$.

 [> Next](read.php?page=statistical-mechanics-02)